zemit-cms/core/README.md

 - [License](#license)

 ## Getting Started
 Zemit is using the [Phalcon Framework](https://phalconphp.com).
 You can use [composer](https://getcomposer.org/) in order to add Zemit core to an existing project.
-If you want to create a new project from srtach, we invite you to visit the [Zemit App](https://github.com/zemit-cms/app) repository for more informations.
+If you want to create a new project from scratch, we invite you to visit the [Zemit App](https://github.com/zemit-cms/app) repository for more informations.

     composer require zemit-cms/core